18 High-Paying Jobs You Can Get With a 2-Year Degree

 Electrical Engineering Technology

-You’ll learn circuits, appliance repair, power systems, and troubleshooting.
-Graduates often work as electronics technicians, making an average of $70,000 per year, usually alongside licensed engineers in industries like construction, manufacturing, or telecom.
+Graduates often step into roles as electronics technicians, earning around $70,000 per year, and many work alongside licensed engineers in industries like telecom, construction, or manufacturing.

 Network Engineering